• Skip to primary navigation

 Comuna 13 is far from perfect, but so are most other neighborhoods around the world.
 At least here you will be greeted with a smile.

-See this action-packed guide for unique ideas on free things to do in Medellin if you are looking for more ways to explore the city.
+See this action-packed guide for unique ideas and some things to do in Medellin if you are looking for more ways to explore the city.

 “Dear friend!
 Some links in this post contain affiliate links.
 Meaning, if you click through and make a purchase, book a hostel or sign up for a tour, I may earn a small commission at no additional cost to you.
 Your support means a lot and helps me to keep traveling and maintaining the quality of this site for you.”